North Carolina Says It Is Suing 8 E-Cigarette Companies

 Many e-cigarettes contain nicotine, the addictive chemical found in cigarettes.

 According to the U.S. Surgeon General, nicotine is particularly dangerous to young people.
 "Nicotine exposure during adolescence and young adulthood can cause addiction and harm the developing brain," it said.
-Last year, 20% of high school students said they'd used e-cigarettes in the past month.
+Last year, 20% of high school students said they had used e-cigarettes in the past month.

 San Francisco officials recently voted to ban the sale and distribution of e-cigarettes in that city.